-This quaint pub used to be a bakery, a butter market as well as a pub.
-Today it is as vibrant as it was 150 years ago.
-This is where locals and explorers of the area meet for pints fresh from the Burren Brewery in the same building.
-Not only craft beer connoisseurs enjoy the Burren Gold (Lager), Burren Red (Ale) and Burren Black (Stout) which can only be got on the premises.
-Master brewer and publican Peter Curtin has been creating his brews on the premises since 2011.
-He even offers a gruit beer called ‘Euphoria’ made with the help of wild yeast he gathered in the Burren and wild herbs entirely without hops, which is the old Irish way.
+In the old days, this quaint pub used to be a bakery and a butter depot as well as a pub.
+Today, it also hosts a micro-brewery and is as vibrant as it was in 1865 when it first opened its doors.
+This is where locals and visitors to the area meet for pints, fresh from The Burren Brewery, located in the same historic building.
+Craft beer connoisseurs enjoy the Burren Gold Lager, Burren Red Ale and Burren Black Stout which is only available in this premises.
+Master brewer and third-generation publican Peter Curtin has been creating brews on the premises since 2011.
+A traditional no-hop gruit beer, called Euphoria, which is made with the help of wild yeast gathered in the Burren and wild herbs foraged by a local herbalist, is a special treat.

-The Roadside Tavern provides lunches and dinners with a modern twist throughout spring, summer and autumn.
-The menu features organically and locally grown produce and seafood, for example smoked salmon, trout and mackerel from the Burren Smokehouse next door.
+The Roadside Tavern & Burren Brewery provides lunches and dinners with a modern twist throughout Spring, Summer and Autumn.
+The menu features locally grown produce and seafood, with smoked salmon, trout and mackerel from the Burren Smokehouse next door.
 The dishes are quintessentially Irish with a modern twist.

-The Roadside Tavern is well known for its music.
-For generations, many well known and local traditional musicians alike have had sessions here sampling the best of Irish music.
-They include Christy Moore, Davy Spillane, Tommy Peoples, the Fureys, Micko Russell, Micilín Conlon and Sharon Shannon.
-At its summer peak there is live music seven nights a week.
-Young and old come by to listen, play and sing.
-The style and standard of the music along with the laid-back old-world atmosphere leads to a unique and a lively night out.
+The Roadside Tavern & Burren Brewery, Lisdoonvarna, County Clare, is well known for its music.
+For generations, many visiting and local traditional musicians have enchanted listeners with great sessions showcasing the best of Irish music.
+Christy Moore, Davy Spillane, Tommy Peoples, The Fureys, Micko Russell, Micilín Conlon, Sharon Shannon and many more have entertained the audiences here.
+It has a particular draw for the local musicians of the region and during the busy summer season there is live music seven nights a week.
+Young and old drop in to listen, play and sing.
+The style and standard of the music along with the laid back old world atmosphere leads to a lively night out.